hahmadfaiq21/NotesApp-RoomDatabase/README.md

 https://developer.android.com/training/data-storage/room

 # Components of Room Database
-1. **Database Class**: This class holds the database and serves as the main access point for the underlying connection to your app’s persisted data.
+**1. Database Class**: This class holds the database and serves as the main access point for the underlying connection to your app’s persisted data.
 It is annotated with **@Database** and must extend RoomDatabase. <br>
-2. **Entities**: These are data classes annotated with @Entity that represent tables in your database.
+**2. Entities**: These are data classes annotated with @Entity that represent tables in your database.
 Each field in the entity corresponds to a column in the table. <br>
-3. **Data Access Objects (DAOs)**: These are interfaces or abstract classes annotated with **@Dao**.
+**3. Data Access Objects (DAOs)**: These are interfaces or abstract classes annotated with **@Dao**.
 They define methods for interacting with the database, such as querying, inserting, updating, and deleting data. <br>

 # Room vs. SQLite
 **1. Abstraction and Ease of Use** <br>